 In partnership with the Trust for Public Land, a group of students worked to design a community playground on the Winthrop School Campus in Brooklyn, New York.
-Students helped to design a turf field to absorb stormwater, plant trees, use porous concrete and pavement, and introduce other green infrastructure.
-These features help to capture up to an inch of rainwater during storms and amount to over one million gallons per year.
+Students helped to design a turf field to absorb stormwater, plant trees, use porous concrete and pavement, and introduced other green infrastructure elements, all of which can capture up to an inch of rainwater during storms and amount to over one million gallons per year.
 The trees also provide shade, improve air quality, make the city more resilient on hot summer days, and improve residents' health.